MicrosoftDocs/cpp-docs/docs/standard-library/treat-as-floating-point-struct.md

 ## Remarks

 The purpose of this trait is to indicate whether a given class behaves like a floating-point type, and thus allows division of one value by another with acceptable loss of precision.
-If `treat_as_floating_point_v<T>` is false, `T` will be treated as if it behaves as an integral type for the purpose of these conversions.
+If `treat_as_floating_point_v<T>` is false, `T` will be treated as if it behaves as an integral type for these conversions.

 The [`duration`](duration-class.md) template uses the `treat_as_floating_point trait` to help determine if a `duration` object can be converted to another `duration` with a different tick `period`.